docknetwork/react-native-sdk/examples/nodejs-example/readme.md

-# Wallet sdk web examples
+# Wallet SDK NodeJS Example
-This is an examples on how to install the Truvera Wallet SDK in a nodejs application.
+This example illustrates how to install the Truvera Wallet SDK in a Node.js application.

 ## Installation steps